Updated: Sep 11

-I had my third visit today.
+Today, I had my third doctor's visit.
 I walked into that appointment very positive and hopeful, only to leave crushed and emotional.
-I found out my immune system is not doing good.
+I found out my immune system is not doing so well.
 It is attacking me worse than when this all started.
-All the sneezing and blowing my nose I go through is not just allergies but the result of my immune system growing even weak.
+The overabundance of sneezing and blowing of my nose I have been going through lately is not allergies, but signs of my immune system weakening on me.

 At the moment, I have a terrible bacteria virus inside me that is attacking just as much as the yeast build-up is.
 My body is currently welcoming in bad organisms, and, instead of fighting them off, is letting them roam around my body and wreak havoc.

 This news resulted in not being able to get a good reading on my vitamin intact and not being able to get anything new back into my diet.

 It was definitely a hit in the [leaky] gut for me this morning.
 I would have thought I would have been used to this type of news by now, but I guess nothing in life will prepare you for the next set of bad news.
 I have a track record of what I think are small symptoms that later turn out to be a bigger medical issue